 Future Generations University has an incredibly diverse student body in terms of region, nation, and country of origin.
 Since the nature of this Master of Arts is applied study and research in the context of our students, they conduct their graduate work in their home communities and countries.

-This is the global reach of our student body: Afghanistan, Bangladesh, Bhutan, Bolivia, Burundi, Cambodia, Cameroon, Canada, China, Czech Republic, Egypt, Ethiopia, Ghana, Guyana, Haiti, India, Iran, Kenya, Liberia, Libya, Malawi, Mozambique, Namibia, Nepal, Nigeria, Norway, Peru, Rwanda, Somalia, Sudan, Tanzania, The Philippines, Uganda, United States, Vietnam, Zambia, and Zimbabwe.
+Our student body extends through the following nations: Afghanistan, Bangladesh, Bhutan, Bolivia, Burundi, Cambodia, Cameroon, Canada, China, Czech Republic, Egypt, El Salvador, Ethiopia, Ghana, Guyana, Haiti, India, Iran, Kenya, Liberia, Libya, Malawi, Mozambique, Namibia, Nepal, Nigeria, Norway, Peru, Rwanda, Somalia, Sudan, Tanzania, Tunisia, The Philippines, Uganda, United States, Vietnam, Zambia, and Zimbabwe.

+The current tuition cost per credit hour is US$800.
+The Masters in Applied Community Development degree requires a total of 32 credits to graduate, making the final price of tuition US$25,600.
 There are no additional required fees.
 Students earn this degree from their home using their community and current work as the classroom.
-Books and materials are generally available free of charge on the university’s learning management system.
+Books and materials are generally made available for free on the university’s learning management system.

 Students engage their graduate work online and in their community of work and service.
 They are best equipped to identify and deal with local security concerns.
 During optional residentials, the university exercises due diligence in providing safe and adequate living